-10 Signs Your Baby Likes You
+10 Signs Baby Likes You

 Sign #1: Eye contact

 “Newborns don’t have very good eyesight,” says Pete Stavinoha, PhD, a child neuropsychologist at Children’s Medical Center in Dallas.
-“But they will orient toward your face, and when you hold them, they can make out the form of your face and see your biggest features — eyes and nose and mouth.”
+“But they will orient toward your face, and when you hold them, they can make out the form of your face and see your biggest features—eyes and nose and mouth.”

 Sign #2: Turning toward you

 Did you know that babies can hear sounds as early as 20 weeks into pregnancy?
 And unborn babies’ heart rates slow when they hear their mothers talking?
-Yup, even before birth, your voice is a comfortable, soothing sound for your child, and he’d rather hear you than anyone else on the planet.
+Yup, even before birth, your voice is a comfortable, soothing sound for your child, and baby would rather hear you than anyone else on the planet.

-Sign #3: Opening his mouth
+Sign #3: Opening his or her mouth

 Sign #4: Melting in your arms